ashrlm/Handwriting-Recognition/readme.md

 - 10 Output Neurons

 ### Usage
-The program can be run from the command line or by clicking on it, however to specify a custom dataset it must be run from the commmand line to allow the usage of flags

-When the program is ran, it will automatically begin training.
-To switch it from training mode into testing mode, simply press CTRL-C.
+When the program is started, it will automatically begin training (Unless -t is included) To switch it from training mode into testing mode, simply press CTRL-C.

 ##### Flags
-- -d \<dataset>, --dataset <dataset>: Specify custom dataset to use
+- -d <dataset>: Specify custom dataset to use
 - -j: Alert the program that the data is in JSON format.
 This is required if the data is JSON.
+- -w <weights>: Specify custom, pregenerated weights to use
+- -b <batch size>: Specify custom batch size to use (Default 100)
+- -t: Skip training and immediately begin testing

 ### Datasets
 The data fed into this network should either be from the MNIST dataset or in JSON format.